You can explore the rich history (Caesarea Philippi, Temple of Pan) and amazing nature (Banias waterfall) of Banias via four trails.

-We will follow the trail to POI #3 – The Temple of Pan.
+We will follow the trail to points of interest #3 – The Temple of Pan.

-At the bottom of the photo above, you can see the place where the Temple of Pan once stood.
+At the bottom of the photo above, you can see where the Temple of Pan once stood.
 And here is a picture of the proposed reconstruction of this site.

-When the Greeks arrived at Banias, they were impressed by nature and especially by the cave with the springs.
-Thus they decided to dedicate this cave to Pan (among others god of nature).
+When the Greeks arrived at Banias, they were impressed by nature, especially the springs’ cave.
+Thus they decided to dedicate this cave to Pan.

-There are signs in this area telling shortly about each building.
+There are signs in this area telling about each building.
 Here is one of them.

-And here is view of this area from the other side:
+And here is the view of this area from the other side:

-Also, while in this area, if you go to the side, towards the greenery, you might spot rock badgers (Rock hyrax).
+Also, while in this area, if you go to the side, towards the greenery, you might spot Rock hyrax.

-The Beginning of Yellow, Purple, and Blue Trails
+Yellow, Purple, and Blue Trails – The Beginning

-If you follow the water, then not far from the restrooms you will see the beginning point of the three trails.
+If you follow the water, you will see the beginning point of the three trails not far from the restrooms.

-Since the Yellow, Purple, and Blue trails have a shared part, we will start with it, and then take each trail separately.
+Since the Yellow, Purple, and Blue trails have a shared part, we will start with it and then take each track separately.

 The Roman Bridge